 To help you, here are some excellent options

 If you’re only seeing the highlights in Paris then you’re doing it wrong.
 Paris is a vibrant, cultural mixed city and the beauty, and appeal doesn’t lie around the Eiffel Tower.

-When I ask people, “what is Paris?” or “what are must-sees in Paris?” then the answer usually includes the Eiffel Tower, the Arc de Triomphe and maybe the Louvre museum or a boat cruise on the Seine.
-And of course the Notre-Dame cathedral, that you can’t visit at the moment.
+When I ask people, “what is Paris?” or “what are must-sees in Paris?” then the answer usually includes the Eiffel Tower, the Arc de Triomphe, and maybe the Louvre museum or a boat cruise on the Seine.
+And of course, the Notre Dame cathedral, which you can’t visit at the moment.

 Although these are iconic features of Paris and should definitely be included in any Parisian itinerary, they are not what makes Paris.

 That romantic idea of Paris, sipping a cappuccino on a wonky wrought iron table at the side of the Seine River, journaling in your diary and feeling all ‘french’ cannot be found around the major highlights of Paris.